suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 2. The alternative is to use a two-manifest system, where the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
-This incurrs additional
+This incurs additional
 overhead: one additional signature verification and one additional manifest, as well as the additional machinery in the recipient needed for dependency processing.